cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     decache?: () => void | undefined
 }

-// Warning: (ae-missing-release-tag) "VolumeRotateMouseWheelTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class VolumeRotateMouseWheelTool extends BaseTool {
     constructor(toolProps?: PublicToolProps, defaultToolProps?: ToolProps);